gofish/polyadicts/README.md

 A bare-bones *n*-tuple implementation can provide a solid foundation for simple and beautiful data encapsulation.
-Many other formats exist already, such as JSON, XML, pickling, struct, protobufs, etc.. `polyadicts` aims to be simpler than most of these at its core while remaining rich in expressiveness, compact in representation, and efficient overall.
+Many other formats exist already, such as JSON, XML, pickling, struct, protobufs, etc.. `polyadicts` is simpler than most of these at its core while remaining rich in expressiveness, compact in representation, and efficient overall.

 JSON with its spare format supports an incredibly rich encapsulation API.
-It is compact, human-readable, and composable. `polyadicts` cannot replace JSON but instead implements a similar compact, machine-readable, and composable binary format that aims to be fully compatible with JSON.
+It is compact, human-readable, and composable. `polyadicts` cannot replace JSON but instead implements a similar compact, machine-readable, and composable binary format.
+It is intended that data representable in one format is also representable in the other, and vice versa, but they are not necessarily directly convertible.

 `polyadicts` uses a binary format in order to obtain faster processing and a better pre-compression storage ratio than JSON.
 The format includes a